steven3092/wefox/README.md

         listOfCities={listOfCities}
         />
         )}`

 And then you can run the tests with the command `npm test`.

 Hope you'll enjoy it !

-PS: If you have an idea with the issue I have with the globe by running test, do not hesitate.
+PS: If you have any idea with the issue I have with the globe by running test, do not hesitate.